 But, no, Ireland probably won’t go too far down that road in very many places.
 It seems confident enough of the overall experience it offers as a small, prosperous, go-ahead independent nation integrated with Europe and with an international outlook.

-I mean, it must be such a relief that Ireland doesn’t have to bang on about Loch Ness Monsters or Bonnie Prince Charlie rowing over to Skye or a thousand wiggling kilts all the time, as well as coming up with endless different trails, like tartan spaghetti all over the country.
+Just think, Ireland doesn’t have to bang on all the time about Loch Ness Monsters or Bonnie Prince Charlie rowing over to Skye or a thousand wiggling kilts; neither does is tie itself up with inventing endless different visitor trails, like tartan spaghetti all over the country.

 Yeah, we loved the trip partly because it was thought-provoking.
 Galway, Connemara and that part of the west of Ireland seemed everything that Scotland could be.